-Packing for an African safari can be a challenge, and we often have last-minute calls from guests seeking help packing their bags, which is understandable.
-Most guests will be away from home over two weeks, travelling in places where it is hard to pop out for extra socks or your favourite brand of sunscreen.
+Packing for an African safari can be challenging, and we often have last-minute calls from guests seeking help packing their bags, which is understandable.
+Most guests will be away from home for over two weeks, travelling in places where it is hard to pop out for extra socks or your favourite brand of sunscreen.
 And maximum weight limits for luggage can range from 12kg person to 20kg per person, depending on your itinerary.
 Plus, your bags need to be 100% soft-sided – no suitcases or bags with wheels.

-Below are a few of the essentials that are a must on safari.
+Below are a few of the essentials that are a must on safari:

 Passport, itinerary, and travel insurance

 It seems obvious, but these documents should be at the top of your pack list.
 Not only take a paper copy but if you are taking your phone with you, save an electronic copy on your phone for backup.

 Remember to put your prescription medications in your hand luggage and make sure you have enough to last your entire safari.
 There are no pharmacies in the bush.

 If you wear prescription glasses, pack more than one set in case you lose one or they get broken.
 You will be outdoors for much of the time, so ensure you pack a hat, sunblock, long sleeves, and lip balm.

 Whilst most people remember to take a camera not everyone thinks they need to take binoculars!
 Binoculars are ESSENTIAL for the best wildlife viewing.
 And, a GOOD pair of binoculars will make a BIG difference to your experience.

 Most international airlines will restrict your check-in luggage to around 20 to 30kgs.
 However, depending on your itinerary, you may be limited to as little as 12 to 20 kgs, often including your hand luggage.